hpware/authly/README.md

 >[!NOTE]
 > Most of the code is stored in the `~/web` dir.
 Please go there to view the source code.

-This is a application that uses doomscrolling behavior as auth, such as which posts you liked, saved and the current playing.
+This is an application that uses doomscrolling behavior as auth, such as which posts you liked, saved and the current playing.
 For the Authly YSWS!

 ## The stack
 This application uses Nuxt, Postgres, Tailwind and Bun.